beshu-tech/readonlyrest-docs/examples/elastic-cloud-cluster-integration/details.md

       - "127.0.0.1"
 ```

-Now, we have all the ingredients to generate the CA certificates of the nodes in our local ROR cluster:
+Great, we have all the ingredients to generate the CA certificates of the nodes in our local ROR cluster:
 ```bash
 mkdir -p /tmp/certs/output/ca
 bin/elasticsearch-certutil ca --out /tmp/certs/output/ca/ca.p12 --pass mycapassword